 Common questions about Claude Code plugins answered - from installation to publishing your own.

 Claude Code plugins are extensions that enhance Claude Code with additional functionality.
-They bundle five component types: slash commands (user-invoked shortcuts), subagents (specialized AI instances), skills (model-invoked capabilities Claude uses automatically), hooks (event-driven automation), and MCP servers (external tool connections).
+They bundle six component types: slash commands and skills (invokable by you via /name and, by default, by Claude when relevant — commands are flat .md files, skills are directories with supporting files), subagents (specialized assistants with isolated context that Claude delegates to), hooks (event-driven automation), MCP servers (external tool connections), and LSP servers (language servers for code intelligence like go-to-definition).
 Plugins are distributed as GitHub repositories with a manifest file.
 Once installed, they seamlessly integrate into your Claude Code environment.

 Plugin safety depends on factors that ClaudePluginHub helps you evaluate.
 Trust signals include GitHub star counts, maintenance scores, repository activity, and manual review badges.
 Safety warnings appear for plugins with hooks (which execute code automatically) and MCP servers (which connect to external services).
 Review each plugin's README, check the GitHub repository, and start with well-maintained plugins from trusted authors.

 Publishing is automated.
-Create a GitHub repository with a ".claude-plugin" directory containing a valid "plugin.json" manifest.
+Create a GitHub repository with a ".claude-plugin/plugin.json" (only "name" is required; everything else, including the manifest itself, is optional — Claude Code will auto-discover components from standard directories).
 Add your components (commands, agents, skills) in the appropriate directories at the plugin root (not inside .claude-plugin).
 Include a README with usage instructions.
-Push to GitHub and ClaudePluginHub discovers your plugin within 30 minutes.
-Valid manifests are automatically approved.
+Push to GitHub and submit the URL at ClaudePluginHub for the fastest route to indexing.
+Auto-discovery also runs but depends on GitHub Code Search, which can take days to index new repositories.

-ClaudePluginHub runs auto-discovery every 30 minutes, finding new plugins with valid manifests.
-SHA-based change detection (also every 30 minutes) compares repository commits against known versions - changes trigger re-ingestion.
-The ingestion queue processes every 15 minutes, updating metadata, READMEs, stars, and maintenance scores.
-New plugins appear within 30 minutes; updates are detected and processed quickly.
+ClaudePluginHub runs auto-discovery every 2 hours using GitHub Code Search.
+However, GitHub can take days to index new or low-activity repositories — for new plugins, direct submission is recommended.
+SHA-based change detection (also every 2 hours) compares repository commits against known versions — changes trigger re-ingestion.
+The ingestion queue processes every 30 minutes, updating metadata, READMEs, stars, and maintenance scores.
+Once a plugin is tracked, updates are detected and processed regularly.

 Explore our learning center for in-depth guides on plugins, safety, and development.